0x1iii1ii/PPPwn-Luckfox/README.md

 ## Note

-- This is a <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes
+- I made some changes to the installation, if you follow the tutorial from YouTube, you can find the old files <a href=https://drive.google.com/file/d/1wF3EvgBBeNKX5c05TMBPtBvTrYc4oFWb/view>here</a> (only support v11.00) and manually copy it to `home/root/` folder of your luckfox using <a href=https://sourceforge.net/projects/winscp/ >WinSCP</a> and run cmd in `old cmd.txt` file
-- Currently only support PS4 `V11.00`
+- Currently only support PS4 `9.00, 10.00, 10.01, 11.00`
-- The average PPPwned time is around <b> 1min - 2min </b> sometimes it load under <b> 1 minute </b>
+- The average PPPwned time is around `1min - 2min` sometimes it load under `1 minute`
-- Using `pppwn` nightly build from xfangfang PPPwn_cpp
+- Using `pppwn` nightly build from xfangfang PPPwn_cpp <be>

 ## What it does